Wrongful Discharge Claims

 Termination in Violation of Statutory Law

 For both contract-based and at-will employees, there are Maryland and federal laws that prohibit termination for improper grounds.
 Perhaps the most well-known of these laws is the Title VII of the Civil Rights Act of 1964 (which prohibits discrimination in employment), though there are numerous other laws that protect employees against wrongful termination as well.
-Termination based upon age, race, gender, sex, sexual orientation, religion, and membership in various other protected classes can entitle employees to pursue administrative or civil remedies against their employers.
+Termination based on age, race, gender, sex, sexual orientation, religion, and membership in various other protected classes can entitle employees to pursue administrative or civil remedies against their employers.

 Termination in Violation of Public Policy